chrisjgf/tagger/README.md

 ## Usage

+### Installing as a Home Screen App (iOS)

+For the best experience on iOS:

+1. Open the app in **Safari** (not other browsers)
+2. Tap the Share button (square with arrow)
+3. Scroll down and tap **"Add to Home Screen"**
+4. Tap "Add" to confirm
+5. The app will now open in full-screen mode without Safari UI

+### Using the App

+1. **Enable location**: Open settings (gear icon, top-right) and tap "Enable Location"
-1. **Grant location permissions**: Allow the app to access your device location for accurate tracking
+2. **Grant permissions**: Allow the app to access your device location when prompted
-2. **Place a pin**: Tap the blue floating button in the bottom-right to save your current location
+3. **Place a pin**: Tap the blue floating button in the bottom-right to save your current location
-3. **View pins**: Open settings (gear icon, top-right) to see all saved pins
+4. **View pins**: Open settings to see all saved pins
-4. **Edit pins**: Click "Edit" on any pin to modify coordinates
+5. **Edit pins**: Click "Edit" on any pin to modify coordinates
-5. **Delete pins**: Click "Delete" to remove unwanted pins
+6. **Delete pins**: Click "Delete" to remove unwanted pins
-6. **Export data**: Click "Export to CSV" to download all pins as a CSV file
+7. **Export data**: Click "Export to CSV" to download all pins as a CSV file

 ## Location Accuracy